Comparisons12 min read

 Core Features

 Schwab supports futures trading.
 Fidelity doesn't.
-That's a hard line for certain traders — no workaround, no alternative.
+That's a hard line for certain traders — there's no workaround, no alternative.
 Schwab also supports forex through thinkorswim.
-On the crypto front, both are limited: Fidelity offers Bitcoin and Ethereum ETFs but not direct crypto trading, and Schwab is in the same boat through standard accounts.
+On the crypto front, both are limited: Fidelity offers Bitcoin and Ethereum ETFs but not direct crypto trading, and Schwab is in the same position through standard accounts.

 Fidelity's basket trading feature is genuinely useful for systematic investors who want to rebalance custom stock portfolios without placing 30 individual orders.
-Schwab doesn't have a direct equivalent, though thinkorswim's order staging gets close for active traders.
+Schwab doesn't have a direct equivalent, though thinkorswim's order staging gets pretty close for active traders.

 Integrations